-Group 2: The mice were restricted to a diet a single meal each day, fasting the rest of the day.
+Group 2: The mice were restricted to a diet of a single meal each day, fasting the rest of the day.

 What did they learn?
-Group 2, the restricted-diet mice, lost weight at first, but then ended up gaining the weight back and, in addition, their belly-fat weighed more than that of Group 1.
+Group 2, the restricted-diet mice, lost weight at first but then ended up gaining the weight back, and, in addition, their belly fat weighed more than that of Group 1.
 But why?
 One of the Ohio State researchers, Martha Belury, put it best:

 “Even though the gorging and fasting mice had about the same body weights as the control mice, their adipose [fat] depots were heavier.
 If you’re pumping out more sugar into the blood, adipose is happy to pick up glucose and store it.
 That makes for happy fat cells—but it’s not what you want to have.
 We want to shrink these cells to reduce fat tissue.”